robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 # Assurance Case Contents

 ## A Top-level Claim
-The claim is regarding a property of a system or product
+The claim is regarding .red[a critical property] of a system or product
 ## Argumentation
-Arguing through multiple levels of subordinate claims connects the top-level claim to the evidence and assumptions
+Arguing through .red[multiple levels of subordinate claims] connects the top-level claim to the evidence and assumptions
 ## Evidence and Assumptions
-Explicit information that underlies the argumentation
+.red[Explicit information] that underlies the argumentation
 ---

 class: middle